-Long before COVID-19 was a household word, the United States was facing down another deadly epidemic: the opioid crisis.
+Long before COVID-19 was a household word, the United States faced another deadly epidemic: the opioid crisis.
 In 2018, an estimated 47,600 people in the U.S. died of an opioid-related overdose.
-Two million more are living with an opioid use disorder.
+Unfortunately, the latest numbers of overdose fatalities are almost double that.
+Studies show that over 90,000 people died of a drug overdose in 2020 and sadly the projection for 2021 is even grimmer.
+Currently, over two million are living with an opioid use disorder.
 The arrival of the COVID-19 pandemic has only made the situation worse, creating a public health emergency.

 The roots of the opioid epidemic began in the 1990s.
 Pharmaceutical companies lobbied aggressively to convince doctors that prescription opioid painkillers were safe and effective.
 Doctors responded by prescribing millions of doses of opioids to their patients.
-At the peak, there were enough prescriptions written in a year for every adult in the U.S. to have a bottle of pills.
+At the peak of the opioid crisis, enough prescriptions were written in a year for every adult in the U.S. to have a bottle of pills.

 The millions of people affected by the opioid epidemic are particularly vulnerable to COVID-19.
 Substance use disorder can affect anyone, man or woman, of any age, race, or socioeconomic status.
 However, many people first start using opioids to dull physical or emotional pain.
-It is no surprise that opioid abuse is higher among people who are unemployed, homeless or housing insecure, living with a mental health condition, or in financial distress.
+It is no surprise that opioid abuse is higher among the unemployed, homeless, or housing insecure, living with a mental health condition, or financial distress.
 Opioid use can make those factors worse by making it challenging to hold a job, maintain stable relationships, and pay for everyday needs.
 As COVID-19 sweeps through the country, it is taking its toll on these more vulnerable Americans.